Segment Tree Basics and Visualization

 Algorithm Visualization

-You can see that the leaf nodes of this binary tree are the elements in the array, and the non-leaf nodes are the summary information of the index range (segment), which is the origin of the name "segment tree."
+You can see that the leaf nodes of this binary tree are the elements in the array, and the non-leaf nodes are the aggregated information of the index intervals (segments), which is where the name "segment tree" comes from.

-However, the segment tree above has a problem: it must be constructed with the nums
+However, this segment tree has a problem: it requires the nums

-array.
-If we want to perform range operations on a very long range, such as [0, 10^9]
+array for construction.
+If we want to perform interval operations on a very long range, such as [0, 10^9]

-, it would require space complexity to construct the segment tree, which is very wasteful.
+, we would need space complexity to construct the segment tree, which is very wasteful.

-The implementation of the dynamic segment tree uses the "dynamic opening" technique to optimize the memory overhead of the segment tree when handling sparse data.
-You can open this visualization panel, click through the code line by line, and observe the dynamic construction process of the segment tree:
+The implementation of a dynamic segment tree uses the "dynamic node opening" technique to optimize the memory overhead of the segment tree for sparse data.
+You can open this visual panel, click the code step by step, and observe the dynamic construction process of the segment tree:

 Algorithm Visualization

-The implementations above only support "single-point updates," but a more common requirement is range updates, such as updating all elements in the index range [i, j]
+The above implementations only support "single point updates," but a more general requirement is interval updates, such as updating all elements in the index interval [i, j]

 to val

 .
-The implementation of the lazy update segment tree utilizes the "lazy update" technique to add rangeAdd/rangeUpdate
+The implementation of a lazy update segment tree uses the "lazy update" technique to add rangeAdd/rangeUpdate

-methods to the segment tree, allowing any length of range updates to be completed in time complexity.
+methods to the segment tree, allowing interval updates of any length to be completed in time complexity.

-You can open this visualization panel, click through the code line by line, and observe the operation process of the lazy update segment tree.
-Range updates require modifying only a few nodes:
+You can open this visual panel, click the code step by step, and observe the operation process of the lazy update segment tree.
+The rangeUpdate

 Algorithm Visualization

-Below, we introduce the application scenarios and core principles of the segment tree.
+Next, we will introduce the application scenarios and core principles of the segment tree.

 Application Scenarios